 Leading UK Digital Health Company Acquires Revolutionary Medically Approved Diabetes App

-Infohealth Ltd, today announces acquisition of Quin Technology’s patent pending, digital therapeutic application, for the self-management of type 1 diabetes
+Infohealth Ltd, announces acquisition of Quin Technology’s patent pending, digital therapeutic application for independent self-management of type 1 diabetes

-We’re moving towards a patient-led healthcare system, giving them far more control and choices over their health.
-With wearable tech devices, we have more ways to better manage illness & wellbeing.”GREATER LONDON, COULSDON, UNITED KINGDOM, August 2, 2022 /EINPresswire.com/ -- More than 1.8 million people in the United States, and 400,000 people in the UK, live with type 1 diabetes.
-T1D is an autoimmune condition, when the pancreas can no longer produce insulin to naturally control blood sugar.
-Patients must take insulin to manage their blood sugar levels, and avoid serious complications.
+We’re moving ever closer towards a patient-led healthcare system.
+With wearable tech, trackers and measuring devices on phones, we have more ways to manage chronic illness, health, and wellbeing”COULSDON, GREATER LONDON, UNITED KINGDOM, August 9, 2022 /EINPresswire.com/ --

 — Rajive Patel

+More than 1.8 million people in the United States, and 400,000 people in the UK, live with type 1 diabetes.
+T1D is an autoimmune condition, where the pancreas can no longer produce insulin to naturally control blood sugar.
+Patients must take insulin to manage their blood sugar levels and avoid serious complications.

-Having enough insulin is critical, as the hormone is responsible for helping regulate blood sugar, and keep it within a healthy range; not too high, (hyperglycemia) or too low, (hypoglycemia).
+Having enough insulin is critical, as this hormone is responsible for helping regulate blood sugar levels, keeping it within a healthy range; not too high, (hyperglycemia) or not too low, (hypoglycemia).

 Rajive Patel, Director of Infohealth said, “A paradigm shift is taking place in the healthcare industry.
-With global health systems burdened by workforce issues, underfunding and inherent inefficiencies, there is an urgent need for health technology companies to lead the charge in distributing affordable and accessible health care solutions to the population.”
+With global health systems burdened by workforce issues, underfunding and inherent inefficiencies, there is an urgent need for health technology companies to lead the charge in developing personalised health solutions that address the shortage in clinical resources, whilst fundamentally engaging patients to become more active in their own health management.”

-He added, “Our approach is to reposition digital pharmacy away from being primarily a commoditised supplier of prescription medications, and move to becoming a provider of hyper-personalised care, with a focus on predicting which patients will benefit from proactive interventions, and improve the point of care.”
+He added, “Our approach is to reposition digital pharmacy away from being primarily a commoditised supplier of prescription medications, and move to becoming a provider of hyper-personalised care, with a core focus on predicting which patients will benefit from proactive interventions.”

 In practice, this means introducing innovative ways of engaging patients, so they take ownership of their personal health journeys.
-Infohealth’s, forthcoming ‘Now Patient’ initiative, will use data points, to identify and customise how patients with chronic conditions are targeted with relevant health education resources.
+Infohealth’s forthcoming ‘Now Patient’ initiative, will use data points, to identify and customise how patients are targeted with relevant health education resources and proactive clinical interventions.
 AI driven health screening, predictive healthcare analytics, targeted gene testing (pharmacogenomics) for personalised medicine dosing, and synchronous tele-health, will deliver NHS commissioned services such as stop smoking and weight management.

 Rajive Patel said “We’re moving ever closer towards a patient-led healthcare system, giving patients more control and choice over their health.
 With wearable tech, trackers and measuring devices on phones, as well as advancements in AI and ML (machine learning), we have more ways than ever to manage chronic illness, health, and wellbeing.”